 “It’s important to remember that unexplained weight loss isn’t normal,” says Cotey.

-It is a sign not only of diabetes but also may point to other issues such as cancer or problems with your gastrointestinal tract, metabolism or thyroid.
-If you are dropping weight and you don’t know why, see your healthcare provider as soon as possible.
+It’s not only a sign of diabetes, but may also point to other issues such as cancer or gastrointestinal tract, metabolism or thyroid issues.
+If you’re dropping weight and don’t know why, see your healthcare provider as soon as possible.